anytizer/sargam-blog.lmms/README.md

 - [Live, as to show the key pressed](https://youtu.be/ojEordFqIdU?t=63)
 - Oral explanations
 - [PDF like display](https://www.sheetmusicdirect.com/se/ID_No/995947/Product.aspx)
-- in websites
+- in interactive websites and animations
 - in books
+- in verbal trainings and recitements
 - scanned scripts from old prints

 PS. these notations might have been copyrighted, registered, non-original or modified ones from the different scale.
 I am concerned with the different mechanisms of their presentation only.

-It would have been better, if there were one-language to write the notes and parse them in computer regardless of instrument being used.
+It would have been better, if there were one-language to write these notes and parse them in computer regardless of instrument being used.
+I am not talking staff notes but SARGAM.

 ## Software Limitations